7empestx/strands-agent-app/docs/MCP-SERVER-SETUP.md

 ### "Server Unavailable"

-1. The EC2 instance may be restarting
+1. The ECS service may be restarting
 2. Contact DevOps to check service status

 ## Architecture